gridsome/gridsome.org/docs/fast-by-default.md

 - ⚡️ **Higher Security.** With server-side processes abstracted into microservice APIs, surface areas for attacks are reduced.
 You can also leverage the domain expertise of specialist third-party services.

 - ⚡️ **Cheaper, Easier Scaling.** When your deployment amounts to a stack of files that can be served anywhere, scaling is a matter of serving those files in more places.
 CDNs are perfect for this, and often include scaling in all of their plans.

+## Automatic Code splitting
+Every `import` you declare gets bundled and served with each page.
+That means pages never load unnecessary code while browsing around.

 ## The PRPL pattern